How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Experiments and Results

-As shown in Table~\ref{tab:rq2-2}, removing any element from $P$ made \tool exploit vulnerabilities less effectively.
-Specifically, among the five variants, $P_4$ caused \tool to work worst, producing zero successful vulnerability exploit.
-This implies that exemplar tests offer (1) crucially important demonstration for potential exploit methods, and (2) essential hints for \tool to formulate vulnerability-triggering input values.
-Without such information, \tool generated 11 tests throwing no error/exception, 11 tests wrongly mocking program entities, and 10 tests triggering irrelevant errors or exceptions.
-Although slightly better than $P_4$, $P_3$ also worsened \tool significantly and led it to generate only one exploit successfully.
-This may be because the removed Java class $C$ holds lots of program context information, whose absence caused \tool to produce tests in a context-insensitive way, making the produced tests irrelevant or invalid.
+Removing any element from $P$ worsened \tool's effectiveness.
+Among the variants, $P_4$ caused \tool to work worst, producing zero successful PoV demonstration.
+This phenomenon implies that exemplar tests offer (1) important program structures for potential security tests, and (2) essential hints on vulnerability-triggering inputs.
+Without Lib tests, \tool generated 11 tests throwing no error/exception, 11 tests wrongly mocking program entities, and \ying{8} tests triggering irrelevant errors/exceptions.
+Although slightly better than $P_4$, $P_3$ also worsened \tool significantly and only one security test was produced successfully.
+This may be because the removed Java class C holds lots of context, whose absence caused \tool to create tests in a context-agnostic way, making the created tests irrelevant or invalid.

-$P_1$, $P_2$, and $P_5$ had very similar effects on \tool, as the tool produced 15, 14, and 14 successful exploits given the prompts derived from each of them.
+$P_1$, $P_2$, and $P_5$ had very similar effects on \tool, as the tool produced 15, 14, and 14 security tests given the prompts derived from each of them.
 All these numbers are much lower than the number reported for the default template $P$: 24.
 This implies that the elements removed by individual templates (iii, iv, vii) provide valuable signals to \tool, to help it identify and focus on the vulnerable APIs, function-to-test, and specialized vulnerability.
 While (v) and (vi) provide as much relevant code as possible for \tool to refer to, the other elements (iii, iv, vii) guide \tool to pay special attention to the most important content in the relevant code.